XenoAtom/XenoAtom.Interop/src/musl/readme.md

 This package is part of the [XenoAtom.Interop](https://github.com/XenoAtom/XenoAtom.Interop) project.

 musl libc is an implementation of the C standard library providing access to the Linux kernel syscalls.
-For more information, see [musl](https://musl.libc.org/).
+For more information, see [musl](https://musl.libc.org/) website.
 ## 💻 Usage

 After installing the package, you can access the library through the static class `XenoAtom.Interop.musl`.

+For more information, see the official documentation at https://musl.libc.org/manual.html.

 Example of using this library in C#: